MrSn0wy/TeleportCommands/README.md

 - [ ] Find the easiest way to backport the mod to older version (help)
 - [ ] Create a config to add any delays and disable commands, with commands for operators in game
 - [ ] Add a perm system
+- [ ] Optimize the translation strings (They are getting out of hand)
 - [x] Find a way to combine the mod loader specific jars into one
 - [x] Json Storage automatic updater & cleaner
 - [x] Modify /back to check if the location is safe and automatically choose a nearby location that is safe